Upcoming Events

 Lonny Saleeby (they/them) have spent their adult life on a trajectory of community care.
 They started in death work with an expertise in memory care before moving to the care of children, adolescents, animals and plants.
 They spend their time stewarding their garden, loving their dog and friends, and seeing to the needs of a herd of twenty-two goats and a school of fifty preschoolers.
 They are a visual artist, a poet and healer.

-• Lukcia Patricia Sullivan
+Lukcia Patricia Sullivan

 Lukcia will be sharing a poem at the Monster Beauties book launch.

-Lukcia Patricia Sullivan is a retired military officer and veterinarian.
+Lukcia Patricia Sullivan (she/her) is a retired military officer and veterinarian.
 She is a lifelong girl who finally transitioned at age sixty-seven after suffering from gender dysphoria for decades.
 Divorced and without immediate family, Sullivan happily resides as her sober, true self in Hampden, Maine.

-• Maya Williams
+Maya Williams

 Maya is host of our main events, the Monster Beauties book launch and the Poet’s and Scholar’s Panel plus they are facilitating the Where Does Your Grief Sit workshop.